Day 1: Wednesday October 15th, 2025

 Transparency and good practice in explainability to patients and clinicians will also be discussed.

-Pierre-Yves Lastic
+Pierre-Yves LASTIC

 EFDPO